Classification of Links Up to 0-Solvability: Preliminaries

 \begin{definition} A \emph{band-pass move} on a link $\link$ is the local move pictured in figure \ref{fig:BP}.
 We require that both strands of each band belong to the same link component.
 Links $L$ and $L'$ are \emph{band-pass equivalent} if $L$ can be transformed into $L'$ through a finite sequence of band-pass moves and isotopy.

 \end{definition}

 \begin{definition} A \emph{clasp-pass move} on a link $L$ is the local move in figure \ref{fig:CP}.
 Links $L$ and $L'$ are \emph{clasp-pass equivalent} if $L$ can be transformed into $L'$ through a finite sequence of clasp-pass moves and isotopy.
-Note that a clasp-pass move is a band-pass move, though the converse is not necessarily true.
+Note that a clasp-pass move is a band-pass move.

 \end{definition}